ceceliacreates/ballot-cure/README.md

 Our app will make two requests to a single `/ballots/:id` endpoint:

-1. A GET that returns the ballot matching the passed ID
+1. A `GET` that returns the ballot matching the passed ID
-2. A POST request that updates the ballot matching the passed ID
+2. A `POST` request that updates the ballot matching the passed ID (handled by our `HTTP.fileUpload()` function)

 Note: Because we aren’t updating a database, our data is not persistent.
 This Function is just for demonstration and to process our front-end request.